microsoft/awesome-js-tools/README.md

 # Awesome List of JS Tools from Microsoft

+A list of amazing and awesome open sourced and free tools that powers a good portion of Microsoft products that are rely on JavaScript.

 ## Language & language tools

 * [Typescript](https://typescriptlang.org) - Typed JavaScript at any scale